SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-error-handling.md

 Both scenarios may drastically affect the SEO of the page due to fact the wrong status code in the response to the client might lead to indexing by Google the malformed pages and unknown URLs.

-See below the sequence diagram of rendering the Angular app for an incoming request in SSR, with Spartacus OptimizedSsrEngine included.
+See below the sequence diagram of rendering the OOTB Angular application for an incoming request in SSR, with Spartacus OptimizedSsrEngine included, where SSR Error Handling is not enabled.
 It shows how an asynchronous error happening during the rendering is ignored and a malformed HTML is returned to a client:
 ![Rendering Sequence Without SSR Error Handling](../../../assets/images/ssr/error_handling_rendering_sequence_without_improvements.png)

 To solve the issues, Spartacus provided CxCommonEngine - a wrapper for CommonEngine which allows to react on asynchronous errors that occurred during SSR.
 Thanks to this, it is possible to return an error with the appropriate status code instead of the rendered HTML which is potentially malformed.